boisvenu/OoR_VRF/volunteer-approval-system/README.md

 ## License

 This project is licensed under the [Creative Commons BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).
-You may share and adapt the system for non-commercial use with proper attribution.
-Commercial use is prohibited without permission.
+You may share and adapt the system for non-commercial purposes with attribution.
+Commercial use is prohibited without written consent.

 ---